 - Perform experiments and computer modeling to study the nature, structure, and physical and chemical properties of metals and their alloys, and their responses to applied forces.

-Materials Scientists with little to no experience tend to make between $47740 and $66610 while the more experienced ones make over $119220 per year.
+Materials Scientists with little to no experience tend to make between $52560 and $70400 while the more experienced ones can earn over $129470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Materials Scientist is to move to a higher paying state like MN.
-Right now, the highest paying states for Materials Scientists are MN, LA, VA, CA and CO.
+One of the easiest ways to increase your salary as a Materials Scientist is to move to a higher paying state like NM.
+Right now, the highest paying states for Materials Scientists are NM, IN, CT, NV and TX.

-3 other factors that can increase your salary as A Materials Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Materials Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Materials Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by PhD.
+We asked other Materials Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a PhD.